Old London Bridge from Southwark c.1630. Unknown artist.

 London Bridge in the 17th Century.
 Getty images.

-Antiquated, in a run down state, and at 600 years old, the old bridge had reached its self by date and was demolished in 1832.
-Of course it was inevitable but at the same time, a place so steeped in history, surely a tragic loss.
+Antiquated, in a run down state, and at 600 years old, the old bridge had reached its sell by date at the time of its demolition and of course it was inevitable but at the same time, a place so steeped in history, is surely a tragic loss.
 This bridge had seen some of the most memorable occasions in London’s history and there could have been few Londoners who had not crossed over at some time in their lives.
 It was the site of pageants, jousts, battles and even coronation processions.
 It consisted of 19 arches of varying widths with piers supported on great starlings and crossing just over 900 feet of water.
 The Southwark end was protected by the Great Stonegate which had a portcullis which could be closed and barred.
 At the seventh arch from the southern end was a functional drawbridge before the Drawbridge Gate, where a toll keeper collected tolls from passengers on the bridge and from ships which required the drawbridge to be raised.
 It was upon Drawbridge Gate that the heads of traitors were displayed.

 GREAT FIRE OF 1212

 On the night of 10 July 1212, and only 4 years after the completion of the bridge, a fire occurred in Southwark on the south side of the bridge.
 Pretty soon the bridge was heaving with ‘a great magnitude of people‘ who had either gone there to watch or to try to help.
 By a tragic mischance the wind blew and the northern end of the bridge became engulfed in fire.
 The fire that was raging in Southwark then spread onto the southern approach of the Bridge and the people were trapped.
 Ships came in a rescue attempt but to no avail as they were sunk by the sheer number of panicked people attempting to board them.
 Stow tells us over 3000 people perished on that awful night from a combination of fire and shipwreck (2).